jquery/jquery-migrate/warnings.md

 ### \[parseJSON\] JQMIGRATE: jQuery.parseJSON is deprecated; use JSON.parse

 **Cause**: The `jQuery.parseJSON` method in recent jQuery is identical to the native `JSON.parse`.
-As of jQuery 3.0 `jQuery.parseJSON` is deprecated.
+As of jQuery 3.0 `jQuery.parseJSON` is deprecated; it will be removed in jQuery 4.0.

 **Solution**: Replace any use of `jQuery.parseJSON` with `JSON.parse`.

 ### \[isNumeric\] JQMIGRATE: jQuery.isNumeric() is deprecated

 **Cause**: This method was used by jQuery to determine if certain string arguments could be converted to numbers, but the name led people to apply their own interpretations to what the method means.
 As a result, it often doesn't meet the needs of specific cases.
 For example, a 25-character string of only digits is technically a valid number, but JavaScript cannot represent it accurately.
 The string `"0x251D"` is a valid hexadecimal number but may not be acceptable numeric input to a web form.
+This API will be removed in jQuery 4.0.

 **Solution**: Use a test for being numeric that makes sense for the specific situation.
 For example, instead of `jQuery.isNumeric(string)`, use `isNan(parseFloat(string))` if a floating point number is expected, or `string.test(/^[0-9]{1,8}$/)` if a sequence of 1 to 8 digits is expected.

 ### \[type\] JQMIGRATE: jQuery.type() is deprecated

 **Cause**: This method returns a string that indicates the type of the argument, for example `"number"` or `"function"`.
 However, as the JavaScript language evolves this method has become problematic because new language constructs might require this function to either return a new string (potentially breaking existing code) or somehow map new constructs into existing strings (again, potentially breaking existing code).
 Examples of new recent JavaScript features include asynchronous functions, class constructors, `Symbol`s, or functions that act as iterators.
+This API will be removed in jQuery 4.0.

 **Solution**: Review code that uses `jQuery.type()` and use a type check that is appropriate for the situation.
 For example. if the code expects a plain function, check for `typeof arg === "function"`.

 ### \[unique\] JQMIGRATE: jQuery.unique is deprecated; use jQuery.uniqueSort

 **Cause**: The fact that `jQuery.unique` sorted its results in DOM order was surprising to many who did not read the documentation carefully.
-As of jQuery 3.0 this function is being renamed to make it clear.
+As of jQuery 3.0 this function is being renamed to make it clear; the old alias will be removed in jQuery 4.0.

 **Solution**: Replace all uses of `jQuery.unique` with `jQuery.uniqueSort` which is the same function with a better name.